microsoft/code-with-engineering-playbook/code-reviews/recipes/Markdown.md

 ### proselint

-[`proselint`](http://proselint.com/) is a command line utility used to lint the contents of the document.
-It checks for jargon, spelling errors, redundancy, corporate speak and other text related issues.
+[`proselint`](http://proselint.com/) is a command line utility that lints the text contents of the document.
+It checks for jargon, spelling errors, redundancy, corporate speak and other language related issues.

 It's available both as a [python package](https://github.com/amperser/proselint/#checks) and a [node package](https://www.npmjs.com/package/proselint).